Brewmaster Azerite Traits

 Bulwark of the Masses (BotM) provides an absorb shield when you are surrounded by 4 or more enemies on a 15 second cooldown.
-This trait is on-par with BB defensively but notably scales with multiple copies and is on a different row (Row 3) from Brewmaster traits.
-Altogether, this trait is excellent and worth seeking out.
+This trait is on-par with Boiling Brew defensively as long as the condition holds, but notably scales with multiple copies.
+Altogether, this trait is a solid option for Mythic+.

 Resounding Protection (RP) provides a small absorb for 30 sec every 30 sec.
 This trait is a very straightforward reduction to healing required, but does relatively little on average.
-That said: it is a Row 2 trait and does not directly compete with other Brewmaster traits.
+If you are frequently dealing with multiple enemies, BotM fills this role better.

 Verdict: Fine.
 A serviceable HPS boost, but nothing exciting.